Kamosabe/streamqueue/RabbitMQ/3-amqp-model.md

 	channel.exchangeDeclare(exchangeName, exchangeType);

-#### topic exchange
+#### Topic exchange

 The topic exchange is the most complex and powerful of the three described exchanges.
-With this complexity it offers us a lot of use cases.
+With this complexity it can be used in a lot of different cases.

 The message is routed based on the message routing key and the queue routing pattern (regex based), which is defined while binding the queue to the exchange.

 ![topic exchange](images/topic-exchange.png)